What is Tai Chi Chuan?

-The Chen Taijiquan skill covers both external movement and internal training and is characterised by its unique spiral energy used to ‘throw’ an opponent away.
-To become good at Chen Taijiquan takes practice and must include push hands (Tui Shou) training.
+The Chen Taijiquan skill covers both external movement and internal training and has a unique spiral energy used to ‘throw’ an opponent away.
+To become good at Chen Taijiquan takes practice and correct understanding of the principles of the art.
 However, the benefits you get from the practice make the effort well worthwhile.

 In 16th century China there lived a man called Chen Wang Ting whose martial arts skill was such that it is said that he single handedly defeated one thousand bandits.
 He was of the ninth generation of the Chen Family, from Chenjiagou (Chen Village), Henan Province.
 After an adventurous life as a warrior, he returned to his village to develop his martial skills.
 Combining movements from Qi Jigaung’s Long Fist and Daoist breathing techniques he created five forms of Taijiquan (Tai Chi) and Pao Chui (Cannon Fist).
-He is said to be the creator of the original Taijiquan.
+History says that he is the creator of the original Taijiquan.

-After five generations, Chen Taijiquan was passed to Chen Changxing.
+After five generations, Chen Taijiquan passed onto Chen Changxing.
 He taught Yang Luchan who later went on to create Yang Style Taijiquan.
-Later this developed into the other styles of Wu, Woo and Sun.
+Subsequently this developed into the other styles of Wu, Woo and Sun.
 Together with Chen, these comprise today’s five major styles of Taijiquan skill.

-Grandmaster Chen Xiao Wang and Master Michael Tse
+Grandmaster Chen Xiao Wang and Grandmaster Michael Tse